Romania

 Moldova to the east, and the

 Black Sea to the southeast.
-He has a predominantly continental climate, and an area of 238,397 km2 (92,046 sq mi) with a population of 19 million people (2023).
-Romania is the twelfth-largest country in Europe and the sixth-most populous member state of the
+He has a predominantly continental climate, and an area of 238,397 km² (92,046 sq mi) with a population of 19.64 million people, the twelfth-largest country in

 Istorie (History)